Rao-Blackwellization to give Improved Estimates in Multi-List Studies: Time-Effects Model

 \subsection{Simulation Study}

-The population size is set to $N=500$ and capture probabilities to $pe_1=0.10, pe_2=0.15$, and $pe_3=0.20$.
-The estimator based on the assumption of a time effect, Bayes estimator based on the assumption of a time effect, and sample coverage approach are used in the simulation study.
-Table \ref{Sim_Mt} presents results from the simulation study.
+The population size is set to $N=500$ and capture probabilities to $pe_1=0.30, pe_2=0.20$, and $pe_3=0.10$.
+The following estimators, which are already functions of the sufficient statistic, are used in the simulation study: the maximum likelihood estimator based directly on the capture histories, maximum-likelihood estimator based on a Poisson log-likelihood, and Bayes estimator, all three of which are based on the assumption of time effects.
+The following estimators, which are not functions of the sufficient statistic and can therefore benefit from the Rao-Blackwellization procedure detailed in this section, are also used in the simulation study: the bias-adjusted Lincoln-Petersen estimator, the jackknife estimator, the Chao-Bunge sample coverage approach estimator, and the Chao-Tsay sample coverage approach estimator.
+Table \ref{Sim_Mt} presents the results from the simulation study.
+Improved estimates are based on 15,000 resamples.
+The acceptance rate of the MCMC chain is 33.96\%.